kaane5662/sep11-freedom-project/README.md

 # SEP11 Freedom Project
-by X
+by Kaan Eren

 ## Context
-The "Freedom Project" for SEP11 is all about X. The purpose of this blog is to X.
+The "Freedom Project" for SEP11 is all about making a piece of software using Javascript.
+The purpose of this blog is to list out the implications and steps towards achieving my freedom project.

 ## Content
-For my project, I am making X. This blog will walk through my process of independently studying X in order to make X.
+For my project, I am making a schedule site/app port.
+These blogs will walk through my process of independently studying Firebase, Highcharts, Three, Alpine, and JsonApi in order develop my project.

 ## Links